Rotary to linear drive

 Liked ByView All

 Rotary to linear drive by mgg942 is licensed under the Creative Commons - Attribution license.

 - You must attribute (give credit) to the creator of this Thing.

 - Remixing or Changing this Thing is allowed.

 - Commercial use is allowed.

-We're sure mgg942 would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure mgg942 would love to see what you've printed.
+Please document your print and share a Make with the community.